secwexen/security-playbooks/playbooks/privilege-escalation/service-permission-abuse.md

 Do not modify or delete relevant evidence before required evidence preservation has been completed.

 ## Related Detection Rules

-No dedicated service-permission detection rule is currently available in the repository.

 ## Related Playbooks